ansible-collections/ibm.qradar/README.md

 as we'll show in this example or by defining a Collection Search Path as the examples below will display.

+I should be noted that the FQCN method is the recommended method but the shorthand options listed below exist for convenience.

 `qradar_with_collections_example.yml`
 ```
 ---